 Author Reimbursement Cap

 In the case of an article with multiple authors, each URI author may apply for reimbursement for a prorated portion of the publication fee.
-For example: An article with three authors, two of whom are from the University of Rhode Island, is to appear in a journal with a $3,000 publication fee.
-Each URI author may apply for reimbursement for $1,000.
-In the hypothetical case of an eligible journal with a $6,000 publication fee, each URI author may apply for reimbursement for a prorated portion of the $3,000 funding cap per article, or $1,000.
+For example: An article with three authors, two of whom are employees and/or students at the University of Rhode Island, is to appear in a journal with a $1,500 publication fee.
+Each URI author may apply for reimbursement for $500.
+In the hypothetical case of an eligible journal with a $6,000 publication fee, each URI author may apply for reimbursement for a prorated portion of the $2,000 funding cap per article, or $666.67.

 Application and Reimbursement Process

-The Office of the Provost and the Office of the Vice President for Research and Economic Development have committed $15,000 to support the URI OA Fund during the 2013-2014 academic year.
+The Office of the Provost and the Office of the Vice President for Research and Economic Development have made funds available to support the URI OA Fund.
 Funding for articles that comply with the eligibility criteria will be distributed on a first-come, first-served basis.